 Theresa J., MI

 Thanks for your question!
 People actually wonder this a lot.
-You are very right in assuming that the fireplace should not be burned.
+Cleaning creosote is very important and you are very right in assuming that the fireplace should not be burned.
 Creosote buildup is a major concern for us in the chimney industry.
 Built up creosote can cause chimney fires or will fuel a chimney fire and cause it to last longer and burn stronger.
-If a fire sparks in the chimney’s flue, creosote is likely to catch, and puffy creosote will act as fuel for for the fire.
+If a fire sparks in the chimney’s flue, creosote is likely to catch.
+A puffy creosote will act as fuel for for the fire.
 Another danger of having creosote buildup in your chimney is that it can cover a vertical crack in the flue tile or a missing mortar joint which are signs that a chimney fire has already occurred.

 When it comes to cleaning creosote out of your chimney, your best bet is going to be having a chimney professional come out to sweep the chimney.
 A chimney professional who completes a video inspection of the chimney’s flue after sweeping it is worth the money because he can actually look in the chimney’s flue to make sure that there are no physical problems after removing all of the pesky creosote that builds up over time.
 NFPA 211 recommends that chimneys be swept yearly or after you burn through a cord of wood.